 Treatment for Depression

-Seek help, if your depression occurs daily for two weeks or longer or causes significant distress or impairment:
+- Your depressive symptoms occur daily or almost daily for two weeks or longer or causes significant distress or impairment;

-- Get an accurate, diagnosis if you are thinking about suicide or have a health condition such as substance use, heart disease or other illness
+- You have a health condition such as substance use, heart disease or other illness

-If the depressive feelings last only a brief time, follow these simple steps:
+If the depressive feelings last only a brief time and do not significantly affect your functioning, follow these simple steps:

-- Limit your use of alcohol and stop use of street drugs
+- Limit your use of alcohol and stop use of substances unless prescribed by your physician

 - Avoid sleep agents or use them no longer than two weeks